Join our Learner Interest Committee

 How to apply

-We'll use the form to collect some basic information about you to help us make sure the committee includes a wide range of learners.
+The form collects some basic information about you to help us make sure the committee includes a wide range of learners.
 It's quick to complete and there's no need to prepare anything in advance.

 What happens next?

-If you have additional support needs or require reasonable adjustments, we're very happy to support you.
-Please contact governance@qualifications.gov.scot to discuss this in confidence.
+If you have additional support needs or have any questions about the process, we’re happy to help.
+Contact governance@qualifications.gov.scot in confidence.

 Other ways to get involved